PPF, Public Provident Fund Account (Interest Rate, Tax Benefits, Withdrawal, Age Limit)

 Exact steps for online method cannot be provided because all banks have different navigation steps in their online portals.
 You need to find out the same by logging into your net banking portal.
 If you have an account in SBI, you will find the service under the tab e-Services.

-In this second part of the article titled Everything You Need to Know About PPF or Public Provident Fund, we are going to cover several aspects like the list of banks where PPF account can be opened, types of forms that are associated with PPF account, PPF investment defaults and deactivation and reactivation of PPF account and more.
+In this second part we are going to cover several aspects like the list of banks where PPF account can be opened, types of forms that are associated with PPF account, PPF investment defaults and deactivation and reactivation of PPF account and more.
 Just like our previous part, this part of the article will be slightly long.
 Stay with us and by the time you finish reading this article, you will be rewarded with a wealth of knowledge that will help you to make informed decisions.
 So, without further ado, let’s begin with our journey!

 List of Banks Where PPF Account Can Be Opened